 We get asked this question a lot and really we like to think of ourselves as a modern group for ladies of all ages.
 As we are a modern WI, our members are younger than the average WI, but our group has quite a range of ages, from ladies in their 20s up to 80s.
 However, we think the important thing is that we are all friendly, sociable and welcoming, without the perceived constraints of tradition.

 Where do the Sotonettes meet?

 Each month we have a main meeting, an informal craft night and a monthly book club too.
-Our main meeting is usually held upstairs in the Above Bar Church, Above Bar Street (access is via the side entrance on Ogle Road).
+Our main meeting is usually held in the Network Eagle Lab, the entrance is in Portland Terrace, opposite the Quilter Building and just across the road from ASDA.
 If the venue changes for any reason we will publicise this well in advance.
 Our craft night is held in the IKEA Restaurant (IKEA is near West Quay, on West Quay Road.
 The Restaurant is on the top floor).
 The Book Club meets at Maritimo Lounge in the Ocean Village area of Southampton.

 When do the Sotonettes meet?